 Lightning McQueen’s Racing Academy

 Our hope is that you now have a good idea of what to do at all of the Disney Parks with your toddler.
 Keep these ideas in mind as you make your plan, and you are off to a great start!
-We have many more tips for visiting Disney with toddlers, such as where to stay and what to pack here!
+We have many more tips for visiting Disney with toddlers, such as what to pack here!
+We have a list of the best Disney hotels for toddlers here.

 Remember the Rider Switch

 Remember that Disney has Rider Switch which allows you to ride an attraction while another family member waits with a child.
-The alternate adult is able to skip the line and ride the attraction once the first parent is done!
+A cast member will assist the alternate adult to skip the line and ride after the first adult is done!
 You can find out more and see a list of attractions here.